-Applications to Round 5 of this programme are now closed.
+Applications to this programme are currently closed.
+Please check back shortly.

 The application process will consist of three stages: